Urine Complete TestUrine Complete

 • Crystals that form from chemicals in urine might be a sign of kidney stones.

 A urinalysis alone usually doesn’t provide a definite diagnosis.
 Depending on the reason your provider recommended this test, you might need follow-up for unusual results.
-Evaluation of the urinalysis results with other tests can help your provider determine next steps.
+Evaluation of the urinalysis results with other tests can help your provider determine the next steps.

 By Mehfooz Ali